Wildacres Interfaith Institute

 Kathleen Maloney-Tarr will also be returning to conduct her popular writing workshop for those who wish to work on their creative writing skills.

 Our Interfaith Institute is subsidized by the Blumenthal Foundation to keep our costs low and to encourage participation of Jews, Christians, Muslims, and others.
-Registration fees include the cost of the program and room and board at Wildacres for the three days of the conference.
-Registration will be available in the coming weeks.
+Registration fees for 2017 include the cost of the program and room and board at Wildacres for the three days of the conference.

 $275 per person for clergy and spouse